Skip to content

 chmod -x /etc/init.d/S95majestic 2>/dev/null

-The main difference from Majestic is how the video is delivered to WFB-ng.
+The main difference from Majestic is how video is delivered to WFB-ng.

 Method 1: Unix socket (recommended)

-The most efficient method is transmission over an abstract Unix socket.
-This reduces latency compared to UDP, since the data doesn't go through the kernel's network stack.
+The most efficient method is delivery over an abstract Unix socket.
+This reduces latency compared to UDP because the data does not traverse the kernel network stack.

 json